 It is the home of the 14th Dalai Lama.
 He has been living here since 1959.
 Now 84 years of age, the Dalai Lama still imparts Buddhist philosophies & teachings and meets his followers.

 Dharamshala is also home to numerous temples, with the two most popular among them being the Chamunda Devi Temple and Kunal Pathri Temple.
-Chamunda Devi Temple is located about 10KM from the main city.
+Chamunda Devi Temple, located about 10KM from the main city.

 Bhagsunag Falls is another place you must visit from July to September month.
 If you look at it from a distance, then it relates to a tall white silk layer, which is split into pairs, as it approaches the bottom.
 It lies in between Mcleodganj and the Bhagsunag Temple.